What do you love most about the sport and fitness industry?

 You’ve been involved in working on some great accounts at The PHA Group, are there any highlights?

-Finally, as a PR professional what’s your golden piece of advice you’d give to any budding PR professionals beginning their career?
+Finally, as an experienced PR professional what’s your golden piece of advice you’d give to any budding PR professionals beginning their career?

 If you would like to find out how PR can connect you with the right audience for your sport or fitness offering then please get in touch with us today.